digital-blueprint/relay-authorization-bundle/docs/rest-api.md

 ### `GET /authorization/groups`

 Gets one page of groups the logged-in user is authorized to read.

+Filters:
+* `search`: return only those groups that contain the specified string (case-insensitive).

 | relay:errorId                                   | Status code | Description                        | relay:errorDetails | Example                          |
 |-------------------------------------------------|-------------|------------------------------------|--------------------|----------------------------------|